Low Earth Orbit Satellite Security and Reliability: Issues, Solutions, and the Road Ahead: Security and Reliability Issues

-Again, such frequent deployment activities have also led to a surge in space debris.
-Most orbital debris is human-generated objects, such as pieces of spacecraft, tiny flecks of paint from a spacecraft, parts of rockets, and decayed satellites.
+\textbf{Collisions with Debris:} Again, such frequent deployment activities have also led to a surge in space debris.
+Most orbit debris is human-generated objects, such as pieces of spacecraft, tiny flecks of paint from a spacecraft, parts of rockets, and decayed satellites.
 According to the ESA, there are approximately 1036500 debris objects larger than 1 cm estimated by statistical models to be in orbit \cite{ESASpacedebris}.
-There are close to 6000 tons of materials in LEO.
+There are close to 6000 tons of materials in LEOs.
 Most `space debris' moves fast, reaching speeds of 18000 miles per hour, almost seven times that of bullets.
 They expose LEO satellites to the Kessler phenomenon\footnote{The Kessler phenomenon, proposed by National Aeronautics and Space Administration (NASA) scientist Donald J. Kessler in 1978, is a chain reaction in which the resulting space debris would destroy other satellites and so on, with the result that LEO would become unusable \cite{DRMOLA201829}.}.
 Specifically, the density of space debris in LEO is high enough to cause cascade collisions, which adversely affects space exploration.
 With the advent of standardized production, the satellite development cycle and constellation deployment cycle have been substantially shortened, but there are also satellite failures, potentially requiring replacements during the deployment.
-Hence Kessler's hypothesis is becoming a reality.
+Hence, Kessler's hypothesis is becoming a reality.

-As a matter of fact, collisions with debris at LEO orbits have already occurred \cite{Hubble, Endeavour, Sentinel1A, ISSArm}, as shown in Fig.~\ref{Collsionexample}.
+As a matter of fact, collisions with debris at LEO orbits have already occurred \cite{Hubble, Endeavour, Sentinel1A, ISSArm}.
 Explicitly, ESA has showcased the solar cells retrieved from the Hubble Space Telescope, which have been damaged by various collisions with space debris.
-In 2007, orbital debris completely penetrated one of the radiator panels of the shuttle Endeavour.
-On August 23rd, 2015, ESA engineers have discovered that a solar panel on the Sentinel-1A satellite was hit by a millimeter-sized debris according to space-borne cameras.
+In 2007, orbit debris completely penetrated one of the radiator panels of the shuttle Endeavour.
+On Aug.
+23, 2015, ESA engineers discovered that a solar panel on the Sentinel-1A satellite was hit by a piece of millimeter-sized debris, according to space-borne cameras.
 Fortunately, this satellite still remained capable of operating normally.
-Fig.~\ref{Collsionsub.4} shows the location of a space debris strike on the International Space Station's Canadarm2 robot arm, which was spotted on May 12th, 2021.
+A piece of space debris struck the International Space Station's Canadarm2 robot arm, which was spotted on May 12, 2021.